 S.# Interventions S.# Interventions 1.
 Construction of 5,000 water ponds 8.
 Constructing 370 numbers of water Seepage harvesting Galleries 2.
 Construction of 3,000 Check dams 9.
 800 numbers of Agronomic low-cost interventions 3.
 Construction of 330 Water Reservoir 10.
 230 acres of Sand Dunes stabilization 4.
 Construction of 2,500 Stream bank stabilization.
 11. 500 Nos.
 Capacity Building 5.
 Construction of 1,000 Gated field Inlet Outlet/Spillway 12.
 Procurement and installation of 700 Solar, pumping System and 300 Tube Wells.
 6. Development of 370 acres land for terracing 13.
 700 on-site training of farmers in adaptation of new techniques for pumping sub-surface water.
-7. Development of 70 numbers of micro-watershed areas

-Chapter-2 gives detail of ME&IE Consultants of the WCBAKP Project.
-To evaluate the impact of this project Government has engaged Consultants "Monitoring, Evaluation and Impact Evaluation (ME&IE) Consultants" through Federal Project Management Unit (FPMU) Federal Water Management Cell, Ministry of National Food Security & Research, Islamabad.
+7. Development of 70 numbers of micro-watershed areas has engaged Consultants "Monitoring, Evaluation and Impact Evaluation (ME&IE) Consultants" through Federal Project Management Unit (FPMU) Federal Water Management Cell, Ministry of

+Chapter-2 provides detail of Scope of Consultancy Services and the Consultants for ME&IE of WCBAKP Project.
+For Monitoring, Evaluation & Impact Evaluation (ME&IE) of the WCBA KP, Government

-The project has been awarded to the Joint Venture of M/s G3 Engineering Consultants (Pvt.)
+National Food Security & Research, Islamabad.
+The Joint Venture of M/s G3 Engineering Consultants (Pvt.)
 Ltd., EASE PAK Engineering services (Pvt.)
-Ltd., Centre for Social Research and Development (CSRD) and ADA

-Consultants Inc. Canada.
-Consultants signed contract agreement with the Government of Pakistan on November 27, 2020 and mobilized its staff to start the assignment.
+Ltd., Centre for Social Research and Development (CSR), ADA Consultants Inc. Canada and S&S Associates has been selected as ME&IE Consultants for WCBA KP.
+Formal contract agreement between Consultants the Client (Federal Project Management Unit (FPMU) was signed on November 27, 2020.
+Immediately after signing the contract agreement consultants mobilized its staff to start the assignment.

-Chapter-3 describes the objectives of Consultancy Services of ME&IE Consultants.
-The ME&IE Consultants of WCBA KP have to carry out, but not limited to the following activities:
+The Scope of the Consultants' Services for the assignment are to carrying out, but not limited to the following activities:

-- i) Undertake baseline, midline and end line surveys of the project activities/interventions in all the project areas. - ii) Develop monitoring strategy, framework and

-- Result Based Monitoring (RBM) indicators. - iii) Preparation of Monthly, Quarterly and Annual Monitoring and Evaluation of the project activities. - iv) Assessing the improvement in water availability and soil losses due to project interventions. - v) Assessing the water saving per annum due to the project interventions. - vi) Assessing the economic benefits to the agriculture in terms of changes in irrigated area, area under cultivation, crop yields, cropping pattern, cropping intensity, farm income and employment. - vii) Assessing the extent of community mobilization, financial and administrative sustainability of Soil & Water Conservation Associations (SWCAs) and ensuring the maintenance of project interventions.

-- viii) Carryout impact evaluation of the project investment on the economy and stakeholders.
+- i) Undertake baseline, midline and end line surveys of the project activities/interventions in all the project areas. - ii) Develop monitoring strategy, framework and Result Based Monitoring (RBM) indicators. - iii) Preparation of Monthly, Quarterly and Annual Monitoring and Evaluation of the project activities. - iv) Assessing the improvement in water availability and soil losses due to project interventions. - v) Assessing the water saving per annum due to the project interventions. - vi) Assessing the economic benefits to the agriculture in terms of changes in irrigated area, area under cultivation, crop yields, cropping pattern, cropping intensity, farm income and employment. - vii) Assessing the extent of community mobilization, financial and administrative sustainability of Soil & Water Conservation Associations (SWCAs) and ensuring the maintenance of project interventions. - viii) Carryout impact evaluation of the project investment on the economy and stakeholders.